Soundproofing & An Open Kitchen Complete a Kid-Friendly Apartment Renovation

 I’m a big cook, and it was top-of-the-list for me that our kitchen renovation was as functional as possible.
 Secondary, but non-negotiable: We wanted the whole apartment to be social, conducive to entertaining, and hanging out.
 We realized that opening the kitchen to the living room could help us achieve both goals, letting me see my family in the living room while I’m in the kitchen cooking.

 The dining area, previously over by the window, flip-flopped with the living room sofa, to make the table easily reachable.
 We also added a breakfast counter within the cutout, letting me interact with the girls while they eat breakfast or do homework and unload about the day.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 The new kitchen is a pleasure to work in.
 We chose top-of-the-line appliances and built in the refrigerator, creating a giant cabinet above it.
 There was other storage, too, to house the accessories I’d collected.
 Wide, shallow drawers installed by our contractor in the cabinet kickplates give me an awesome place to store my serving pieces and cast-iron pans.
 Our color palette was basic with matte white and rift-oak cabinetry and black accents.